 Graz Mummy Book

-During routine work on papyrus fragments in the Special Collections at the University of Graz Library, conservator Theresa Zammit Lupi discovered a sensation: an Egyptian papyrus from the 3rd century B.C. shows traces of stitching, indicating that it must have been part of a book.
+During routine work on the papyrus fragment collection at Graz University Library, Special Collections, conservator Theresa Zammit Lupi made a sensational discovery: an Egyptian papyrus from the 3rd century BCE shows features typical for a codex including a thread fragment, sewing holes, a central fold and text layout.
 The fragment was found in 1902 in the wrapping of a mummy.
-400 years older than the world's first known books, the find will probably push forward the previously scientifically accepted timeline of book history.
+Until now it was believed that the codex developed with the birth of Christianity.
+But being 300- 400 years older than the world's first known books, the find challenges the previous scientifically accepted timeline of book history.